List of Lucifer characters: Dr. Linda Martin

 Dr. Linda Martin is portrayed by Rachael Harris.

-Lucifer's Stanford-educated psychotherapist, who initially accepts "payments" from him in the form of sex.
+Linda is Lucifer's Stanford-educated psychotherapist, who initially accepts "payments" from him in the form of sex.
 Like almost everyone else, Dr. Martin does not take what Lucifer says at face value, and at first believes that Lucifer is using a religious metaphor to describe himself and his dysfunctional family relationships, until he reveals his true self in season 2, which leaves her visibly shaken.
 Prior to this, her attempts to help Lucifer solve his emotional and personal problems have limited success, since she does not accept what he tells her as the truth, and because Lucifer himself has a tendency to misunderstand or misapply her advice.
 Eventually, Dr. Martin becomes part of Lucifer's circle of friends as well as his therapist.

-In season 3, her friendship with Amenadiel turns into a love-affair, which angers his previous lover Mazikeen, who has become Linda's friend.
+In season 3, her friendship with Amenadiel turns into a love affair, which angers his previous lover Mazikeen, who has become Linda's friend.
+Their friendship is ruptured, but when Cain, while holding Maze prisoner, threatens to hurt Linda, Maze fights her way free and rushes to Linda despite her injuries, only collapsing when she sees that Linda is all right.

 In season 4, she finds out she's pregnant with Amenadiel's half-angel child.
 Linda and Amenadiel name their son Charlie in honor of Charlotte.